mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--firefox-apk`

 The [APK](https://en.wikipedia.org/wiki/Android_application_package) name for [Firefox](https://www.mozilla.org/firefox/mobile/) on your Android device.
 If more than one Firefox APK is installed, `web-ext` shows a list of values to choose from.
-Otherwise, `web-ext`uses the availavle APK.
+Otherwise, `web-ext` uses the available APK.

 Example: